sasszz/flask-setup/README.md

 #### If using User Snippet, proceed here:
 <em>In HEAD section and before TITLE:</em>
 ```
-(the proper way to link javascript, css and images in a Flask HTML file)
+(the proper way to link Javascript, CSS and images in a Flask HTML file)
 ```

 ```